-St. Lawrence Estuary AOI
+St. Lawrence Estuary Area of Interest (AOI)

 The St. Lawrence Estuary Area of Interest covers approximately 6000 km2 and is complementary to and lies adjacent to the Saguenay-St. Lawrence Marine Park, a marine protected area created in 1998 by Québec and Canada mirror legislation, and co-managed by Parks Canada and the Société des établissements de plein air du Québec.